andrebires/serilog-sinks-mssqlserver/README.md

 To use a connection string from the `<connectionStrings>` element of your application config file, specify its name as the value of the connection string.

+> Note: Using configuration string from `App.config` and `Web.config` files is not supported by .NET Standard.

 #### Code

 ```csharp